Linsen-gao-457/Linsen-gao-457.github.io/_pages/about.md

 ### About me👀

 I am a master's student in Electrical and Computer Engineering at **the University of Waterloo**.
-I am exploring what I am passion about and I really want to do in the rest of my life.
+I am interested in Information Retrieval (IR) and Large Language Model(LLM).

 Motto "passion without motivation." ---Krishna